nixsterchan/govtech-data-engineer-challenge-2023/part-1-data-pipelines/README.md

 ## Usage

-The requirements of this project is to have the processing of data done every hour.
+One of the requirements of this project is to have the processing of data done every hour.

 1. Any new data files to be processed are expected to be placed in the `ingestion-data` folder.
 2. Run the preprocessing script hourly: